 The requirement for generation management depends primarily on your tariff, the size of the renewable energy system you would like to install, and the available network hosting capacity in your town.

-All renewable energy systems will require generation management, with the possible exception of customers who are eligible for the State Government Renewable Energy Buyback REB (A2, C2, D2 tariff or an educational institution) and are applying to connect no more than 5kW.
+All renewable energy systems will require generation management, with the possible exception of residential customers (A2, C2, D2 tariff or an educational institution) applying to connect no more than 5kW.